-e have a proud tradition of support for employee volunteer work at Johnson & Johnson stretching back more than 100 years—in fact, it's one of the commitments enshrined in Our Credo.
+e have a proud tradition of support for employee volunteer work at Johnson & Johnson stretching back more than 100 years— in fact, it's one of the commitments enshrined in Our Credo.
 "We must be good citizens," it states, and "support good works and charities."

 Evidence of that commitment is everywhere today at Johnson & Johnson.
 For instance, the benefits we offer include a provision for extended volunteer leave so you can take up to two weeks off from work—one of them fully paid—to volunteer for the nonprofit of your choice.

 And every day, employees like Madiha Irfan take advantage of Johnson & Johnson groups like Janssen Cares to help build safer homes, serve in homeless shelters and contribute in other ways.
 We know that work/life balance is important, and we believe supporting purpose-driven volunteer work is an important complement to all the meaningful and productive work our employees do at the office.
+That Janssen Cares site is dated 2013.

 There are so many places and ways that Johnson & Johnson continues to make good on Our Credo by supporting and empowering the work of our employee volunteers.
 But, since our Global Pro Bono program is ramping up again—this year the program will match our employees in North America and Latin America with organizations in Chile, Colombia and Puerto Rico—let's hear one employee's memorable experience as a participant in the program last year.